ttadesse627/OrderManagementSystem/README.md

 ```

-Before running these commands, you need to configure your connection string.
+Before running these commands, you need to configure your connection string to database.

+### The UI is not working for now.
+Use Swagger UI or Scalar